junlin77/CDNApi/README.md

 - **POST /api/auth/register**

-This endpoint registers a new user.
-The user object must include a hashed password.
+This endpoint registers a new API user.
+The API user object must include a password.

 - **Request Body:**